jeremytammik/the_building_coder_blog/a/2066_schema_migrat.md

 This functionality is launching in ChatGPT pro today.

 Similar functionality was already added to other LLMs, e.g., [Claude computer use](https://thebuildingcoder.typepad.com/blog/2024/10/au-api-wishes-and-revit-20253.html#5).
-Things are certainly moving fast, baundaries pushed and new functionality publisdhed daily, with strong competition from many sides.
+Things are certainly moving fast, boundaries pushed and new functionality published daily, with strong competition from many sides.

 ####<a name="4"></a> OAuth Auth0 in a Revit Add-In

-Daniel [christev7HTEL](https://forums.autodesk.com/t5/user/viewprofilepage/user-id/15843072) Christev kindly shared a fix to enable using `OAuth` `Auth0` in a Revit add-in in the the [Revit API discussion forum](http://forums.autodesk.com/t5/revit-api-forum/bd-p/160) thread on [WebView2 throws System.Runtime.InteropServices.COMException: 'The requested resource is in use.
-(0x800700AA)'](https://forums.autodesk.com/t5/revit-api-forum/webview2-throws-system-runtime-interopservices-comexception-the/td-p/13291882). in case &ndash;; like me &ndash;; you wonder what the difference is between OAuth 2.0 and Auth0, check out the StackOverflow explanantion on [OAuth 2.0 vs Auth0](https://stackoverflow.com/questions/46782725/oauth-2-0-vs-auth0).
+Daniel [christev7HTEL](https://forums.autodesk.com/t5/user/viewprofilepage/user-id/15843072) Christev kindly shared a fix to enable using `OAuth` `Auth0` in a Revit add-in in the [Revit API discussion forum](http://forums.autodesk.com/t5/revit-api-forum/bd-p/160) thread on [WebView2 throws System.Runtime.InteropServices.COMException: 'The requested resource is in use.
+(0x800700AA)'](https://forums.autodesk.com/t5/revit-api-forum/webview2-throws-system-runtime-interopservices-comexception-the/td-p/13291882). in case &ndash;; like me &ndash;; you wonder what the difference is between OAuth 2.0 and Auth0, check out the StackOverflow explanation on [OAuth 2.0 vs Auth0](https://stackoverflow.com/questions/46782725/oauth-2-0-vs-auth0).
 Daniel says:

 Just wanted to post some info on a bug I came across + fix.
-Maybe noone will run into this problem, but it took me a while to get to the bottom of it.
+Maybe no one will run into this problem, but it took me a while to get to the bottom of it.

 It started with trying to use `Auth0` in a Revit application; the default implementation throws the exception and Revit crashes: